Conference Logo ProgramMaster Logo

 Josh Kacher, Georgia Institute of Technology

-Tim Ruggles, Sandia National Laboratory
+Tim Ruggles, Sandia National Laboratories

 Scope This symposium honors the significant and wide-ranging contributions of Professor David T. Fullwood that have left a lasting impact on research and education.
 His career has been marked by a strong focus on using advanced characterization techniques and modeling to understand the link between a material's microstructure and its mechanical behavior.
 These techniques have facilitated significant contributions in the areas of microstructure-sensitive design, and the application of novel electron microscopy techniques.